fivethreeo/django-dragoman-blog/README.rst

 A internationalized blog using django-hvad.

-Docs can be found at http://django-hvad-blog.readthedocs.org/
+Todo: Docs can be found at http://django-hvad-blog.readthedocs.org/

-Translation project at transifex: http://www.transifex.net/projects/p/django-hvad-blog/
+Todo: Translation project at transifex: http://www.transifex.net/projects/p/django-hvad-blog/

 django-easytests
 -----------------